ENERZAi/OptimaV2-Docs/docs/about.md

 - Optimizes a graph level optimization such as graph fusion, graph spliting

 ### Middle-end
-- It covers all work to be done in kernel(operation) level
+- Covers all work to be done in kernel(operation) level
-- It provides our own language called Opto to support various and complex operation
+- Provides our own language called Opto to support various and complex operation
-- It optimizes a kernel level optimization such as tiling, packing
+- Optimizes a kernel level optimization such as tiling, packing
-- It lowers all kernels into formats which can be compiled and built by target devices' compiler such as LLVM compiler or GCC
+- Lowers all kernels into formats which can be compiled and built by target devices' compiler such as LLVM compiler or GCC

 ### Back-end
-- It compiles and builds all lowered kernel in middle-end
+- Compiles and builds all lowered kernel in middle-end
-- It provides all files which should be delivered into Optima Runtime to run AI model in target device(s)
+- Provides all files which should be delivered into Optima Runtime to run AI model in target device(s)

 ### Runtime
-- It dynamically loads results of Optima and runs AI model
+- Dynamically loads results of Optima and runs AI model
-- It provides user C++/Python API(s) to run AI model only with a few lines of codes
+- Provides user C++/Python API(s) to run AI model only with a few lines of codes

 ## Issue tracker
-If you have any issue and need an assistance, then please feel free to upload your requirement in http://192.168.0.80:8080/
+If you have any issue and need an assistance, then please feel free to upload your requirement in http://remote.enerzai.com:18080/